A Romantic Short Break Holiday in Venice

 Venice, couple, Italy, romantic holiday

 This city essentially does all the hard work for you.
-Venice is often considered one of the most romantic cities in the world, with its charming canals, historic architecture, and intimate atmosphere.ย
+Venice is often considered one of the most romantic cities in the world, with its charming canals, historic architecture, and intimate atmosphere.

-Youโ€™d be hard pressed to want to break-up after a trip to Venice.
-Its landscape has sent poets, artists and composers into raptures for centuries, and on every corner there’s literature, art and inspiring architecture dripping from the walls.
+The Venetian landscape has sent poets, artists, and composers into raptures for centuries, and on every corner there’s literature, art, and inspiring architecture dripping from the walls.

 Venice, Venetian Lagoon, gondola, Romantic holiday